Essington Lewis: Career

 After joining BHP in 1904, he rose through the company ranks to become managing director in 1926 and chairman in 1950, a position he held until his death in 1961.
-For the whole of his period as M.D., he had a close working relationship and personal friendship with Chairman of Directors Harold Gordon Darling (1885–1950).
+For the whole of his period as managing director, he had a close working relationship and personal friendship with the chairman of directors, Harold Gordon Darling (1885–1950).

 During his travels to Germany and Japan in the 1930s, he realised the threat of these countries to Australia.
-Accordingly, he helped establish the Commonwealth Aircraft Corporation and many munitions facilities meaning Australia was better prepared for industrialisation when the war started in 1939.
-During World War II, he also served as Director-General of the Department of Munitions.
+Accordingly, with Darling, he helped establish the Commonwealth Aircraft Corporation and many munitions facilities meaning Australia was better prepared for industrialisation when the war started in 1939.
+During World War II, he also served as Director-General of the Department of Munitions and Director-General of the Department of Aircraft Production.
 He supported the establishment of the motor industry in Australia in 1948, being rewarded by being able to purchase the first commercially produced Holden 48-215.

-He was appointed a Member of the Order of the Companions of Honour on 24 September 1943 for his work as Director – Munitions & Aircraft Production in WW2.
+He was appointed a Companion of Honour on 24 September 1943 for his work as Director – Munitions & Aircraft Production in WWII.

 A South Australian Railways broad gauge 520-class steam locomotive - No. 523 - was named the "Essington Lewis".
 It entered service on 14 August 1944.